-FijiCare Insurance Limited (the Holding Company) is a licensed general insurance and publicly listed company on South Pacific Stock Exchange, limited by shares, incorporated and domiciled in Fiji.
+FijiCare Insurance Limited (the Holding Company) is a licensed general insurance and publicly listed company on South Pacific Stock Exchange (SPX), limited by shares, incorporated and domiciled in Fiji.
+The subsidiary companies, Wecare Pte Limited and Omnicare Pte Limited are limited by shares, incorporated and domiciled in Fiji and Vancare Pte Limited is limited by shares, incorporated and domiciled in Vanuatu.